will-tsang/fetch-mobile-localization-from-airtable/Readme.md

-# Helper script to convert csv to i18n locale file
+# Helper script to convert csv to iOS and Android locale file

 ## Setup